United Kingdom by-election records: Minor parties and independents

-Perennial fringe candidates include such personalities as Bill Boaks, whose highest vote was at the 1982 Beaconsfield by-election with 99 votes.
-Screaming Lord Sutch was for most of his career the leader of the Official Monster Raving Loony Party.
+Perennial fringe candidates include such personalities as Bill Boaks, who ran in 19 by-elections.
+His highest vote was at the 1982 Beaconsfield by-election with 99 votes.
+Screaming Lord Sutch was for most of his career the leader of the Official Monster Raving Loony Party, and competed in 34 by-elections (1 for the National Teenage Party) between 1963 and 1997.
 His highest vote total was 1,114 at the 1994 Rotherham by-election.
 Lindi St Clair of the Corrective Party contested eleven by-elections without success, her highest total being 216 votes as 'Lady Whiplash' at the 1990 Eastbourne by-election.
-Sutch's successor as leader of the Official Monster Raving Loony Party, Alan "Howling Laud" Hope, has, as of the 2021 North Shropshire by-election, contested eighteen by-elections.
+Sutch's successor as leader of the Official Monster Raving Loony Party, Alan "Howling Laud" Hope, has, as of the 2023 Uxbridge and South Ruislip by-election, contested twenty-one by-elections.

-John Cartwright of the Official Monster Raving Loony Party has contested three by-elections without success, his most successful total being 188 at the 2007 Ealing Southall by-election.
-Under various ballot paper descriptions, David Bishop of the Church of the Militant Elvis label has stood at five by-elections, receiving 99 votes at the 2012 Corby by-election, an increase over his previous high of 93 at the 2011 Feltham and Heston by-election.
+Under various ballot paper descriptions, David Bishop of the Church of the Militant Elvis label stood at seven by-elections, receiving 99 votes at the 2012 Corby by-election, an increase over his previous high of 93 at the 2011 Feltham and Heston by-election.

+On 23 January 1986, Wesley Robert Williamson (who changed his name to Peter Barry) stood in four simultaneous by-elections in Northern Ireland.

 Pre-1945

 Arthur Henderson was distinguished in being successful in no fewer than five by-elections in different seats, in Barnard Castle, Widnes, Newcastle upon Tyne East, Burnley, and Clay Cross.

 Joseph Gibbins is the only person in modern times to gain the same seat twice in two different by-elections.
-He triumphed for Labour in the 1924 Liverpool West Toxteth by-election and the 1935 Liverpool West Toxteth by-election.
+He triumphed for Labour in the 1924 and 1935 Liverpool West Toxteth by-elections.

 William O'Brien won four by-elections, in Mallow in 1883, North East Cork in 1887 and then Cork City in 1904 and 1914.
 On these last two occasions, he was re-elected having resigned the seat.

 Prime Minister Winston Churchill contested five by-elections in his long career: